pszemraj/vid2cleantxt/README.md

 ![vid2cleantxt detailed](https://user-images.githubusercontent.com/74869040/131499569-c894c096-b6b8-4d17-b99c-a4cfce395ea8.png)

-1. The `transcribe.py` script uses audio2text_functions.py to convert video files to .wav format audio chunks of duration X* seconds,
+1. The `transcribe.py` script uses audio2text_functions.py to convert video files to .wav format audio chunks of duration X\* seconds,
 2. transcribe all X audio chunks through a pretrained wav2vec2 model, s
 3. Write all results of the list into a text file, stores various runtime metrics into a separate text list, and deletes the .wav audio chunk directory after completed using them.
 4. creates two new text files: one with all transcriptions appended, and one with all metadata appended.
 The script then
 5. FOR each transcription text file:
     - Passes the 'base' transcription text through a spell checker (_Neuspell_) and autocorrects spelling.
 Saves as new text file.
     - Uses pySBD to infer sentence boundaries on the spell-corrected text and add periods in to delineate sentences.
 Saves as new file.
     - Runs basic keyword extraction (via YAKE) on spell-corrected file.
 All keywords per file are stored in one dataframe for comparison, and exported to .xlsx format

 _\*\* (where X is some duration that does not overload your computer or crash your IDE)_

 By default,

--   results are stored in ~/w2v2_video_transcriptions
+-   results are stored in `~/v2clntxt_transcriptions`
--   metadata in ~/w2v2_transcription_metadata
+-   metadata in `~/v2clntxt_transc_metadata`

 (where **~** is path entered by user)

 # Installation

-## Quickstart aka How to get this to work on your machine
+## Quickstart (aka: how to get the script running)

 Essentially, clone the repo, and run `vid2cleantxt/transcribe.py --input-dir "path to inputs`. the main arg to pass is `--input-dir` for, well, the inputs.

 > **Note:** _the first time the code runs on your machine, it will download the pretrained transformers models_ which include wav2vec2 and a scibert model for spell correction.
-After the first run, it will be cached locally, and you will not need to sit through that pat .
+After the first run, it will be cached locally, and you will not need to sit through that again.

 1.  fastest (in bash command line):